Best Bookstores to Visit in Brooklyn

 Celebrate National Book Lovers Day at these beautiful bookstores in Brooklyn and Queens.
 Find the one that matches your style and genre preferences, and pick up a good read today.

 This delicate hole-in-the-wall bookstore in Williamsburg offers a wide array of genres, from religion and spirituality to award-winning fiction, graphic design, and children’s books.
 Filled entirely of wooden tables and shelves, Spoonbill and Sugartown feels like your grandfather’s infinite attic or study you can spend hours exploring despite its small size.
-The jazzy, calm tunes in the background drown out the sound of the streets.
+The jazzy, calm tunes in the background drowned out the sound of the streets.
 You’ll want to settle down with one of their beautifully displayed art monographs or a used book with an original cover.

 Staff Recommendation: “I Didn’t Talk” by Beatriz Bracher